ericwq/gskills/docs/lds.md

 - Transform the `[]Route` into `ServiceConfig`.
 This chapter.
 - continue the dial process to the target RPC server.
 We will discuss `r.cc.UpdateState()` in next article.

 OK, This is the LDS/RDS part about xDS protocol.
 How to use `configSelector` and `ServiceConfig` in business RPC.
-Please refer to [Load Balancing - xDS](cds.md).
+Please continue to read [xDS protocol - CDS/EDS](cds.md).

 ```go
 // run is a long running goroutine which blocks on receiving service updates